patrickhladun/ci-project-01/README.md

 - **Adobe Photoshop**: This was my go-to tool for editing and optimizing the generated graphics, and for exporting image files in the appropriate formats for web use.

 ChatGPT was not used to generate a single line of code
+## Issues
+1. **Navigation Functionality**
+- **Problem:** Initially, I used the `has()` CSS selector to trigger the opening of the mobile navigation when the menu button was clicked.
+However, this approach presented an issue when it came to CSS validation.
+The `has()` selector did not comply with CSS validation standards, and finding a suitable solution proved challenging at the time.
+- **Solution:** To resolve this issue, I undertook a refactor of the header, using the solution implemented in the Love Running project.
+This new approach ensured proper navigation functionality while passing the CSS validation.
+1. **Image Masking**
+- **Problem:** Originally, I used CSS masking techniques to apply SVG blob shapes to images.
+However, this approach led to validation warnings, primarily due to the usage of -webkit prefixes.
+- **Solution:** To fix these issues, I decided to abandon the use of -webkit prefixes.
+I used the blob shapes in Photoshop to mask images and exported them as webp files with transparent backgrounds.
+This alternative approach achieved the same visual results while reducing the complexity of the code and clearing the warnings.
+2. **Icon Handling**
+- **Issue:** Using CSS masks with SVG images for icon color switching led to warnings due to -webkit prefixes similar to the issues encountered with the image blobs.
+- **Solution:** I replaced CSS masks with inline SVGs.
+This change cleared the warnings and simplified the CSS, resulting in a cleaner and more compliant codebase.
 ## Testing and Validation
 ### CSS Validation